 If you were wondering, “what is stone veneer,” hopefully, you have a clearer understanding.
 Not all stone veneer products are created equal, so you need to know what you’re buying before you choose it.

 If you’re interested in updating your home with premium stone veneer, Southwest Stone Supply can help.
 We have the best and largest selection of veneers in central Missouri, so browse our site, come in and look in person, or feel free to contact us with any questions.

 Want to read more about Stone Veneer?
 You may also find these posts helpful!

 Many home renovations cost thousands of dollars to complete and weeks of work, but sometimes we want to create a big change in our home without breaking the bank (or our backs).
 That’s why strategic DIY outside projects are a perfect choice.
 They’re quick, efficient, and easy on the budget, all while making your home

 Whether you are a proud homeowner or selling your house, curb appeal is undoubtedly important to you.
 One study concluded that houses with a strong curb appeal sell for up to 14% more than other listed homes.
+Installing thin stone veneer can help!
 Most homeowners know the basics of improving curb appeal.
 They are already

 The Best Benefits of Natural Thin Stone Veneer Castle Rock Natural Stone Veneer adds some serious rustic beauty to this home!
 (More recent articles…) If you’re looking for a way to update your home with natural stone elements, then natural thin stone veneer is the way to go.
 Simple home renovations are an excellent way